samukelok/harvviie_backend/README.md

 - `orders` - Customer orders with JSON item storage
 - `banners` - Homepage and promotional banners
 - `about` - Singleton table for about page content
+- `carts` - Shopping carts for users and guest sessions
+- `cart_items` - Individual items in shopping carts
 - `messages` - Customer contact and service request messages

 ### Seeded Data: